Does Tattoo Removal Cream Really Work?

 Laser Tattoo Removal

-Laser tattoo removal is the most common approach to fading and getting rid of tattoos.
-And there’s a reason for that: it’s by far the best method.
+Laser tattoo removal is the most common approach to fading and getting rid of tattoos, and there’s a reason for that: it’s by far the best method.

 Laser tattoo removal uses quick blasts of extremely hot, highly concentrated light to break apart the ink particles in your skin.
 Because it reaches beyond the top layer of the skin and reaches the dermis where the ink is located, it’s an effective removal solution.

 That’s not to say that it’s perfect.
 It could take a dozen sessions (or more) to fade your tattoo away entirely, and you’ll need to let your skin heal for weeks in between each one.
-And on top of taking so long to complete, there’s some pain involved.
+Plus, on top of taking so long to complete, there’s some pain involved.

 Opinions differ about the pain, but one claim you’ll hear repeated often is that it hurts about as much as a rubber band snapping against your skin – over and over again.